Small Business Trends to Watch in 2026 (And How to Adapt)

 8 Small Business Trends to Watch in 2026

-Here are the eight key small business trends to watch to stay ahead in 2026.
+Here are the eight key small business trends to watch to stay ahead in 2026 - with our honest read on which ones are genuine edges and which are now table stakes.

 1. AI Adoption Across Operations